 In the case where existing, inactive projects will be closed and re-budgeted, the ultimate decision to proceed with the project will be based on the project's new assumptions and its subsequent ranking as measured by Haldimand's current business plans and priorities (i.e. through subsequent budget deliberations with Council).
-Projects meeting these requirements have been evaluated during preparation and deliberation of the 2019 Tax Supported or Rate Supported Capital Budgets.
+Projects meeting these requirements have been evaluated during preparation and deliberation of the 2021 Tax Supported or Rate Supported Capital Budgets.

 In previous Capital Status Reports, Council had requested further streamlining to reduce the amount of detail.
 The reporting of the status of these projects has been summarized to the minimum level of detail staff feel is appropriate given the accountability and transparency requirements necessitated for this level of spending of public funds.
-Although the amount of information has not been reduced, the action required by Council is significant as it affects 339 of the 741 active projects, with the vast majority of recommendations (307) related to the closing of projects that are completed within budget, unless otherwise explicitly noted.
-The approval of the 2019 Capital Budgets has resulted in an additional 412 projects being activated.
-These, in conjunction with the remaining active projects, totals 815 projects currently being administered by staff.
+The amount of information has been reduced to create a report that is easy to follow, and still provides all critical project details for Council review.
+Although the amount of information has been reduced, the action required by Council is significant as it affects 389 of the 840 active projects, with the vast majority of recommendations (351) related to the closing of projects that are completed within budget, unless otherwise explicitly noted.
+The approval of the 2021 Capital Budgets has resulted in an additional 383 projects being activated.
+These, in conjunction with the remaining active projects after the recommendations in this report are considered, totals 838 projects currently being administered by staff in 2021.